 To further protect from damage, you can add caulk in between wood and concrete posts.
 This keeps moisture from collecting in the wood of your fence.
 It’s important to change out the protective caulk every year for best results.

 If you are worried about animals breaking through your wooden fence, you might want to consider adding a wire fencing to the outside.
 This step can provide the protection your property or garden may need though it may take away from the aesthetic you are looking for.

 The tops of fence posts are exposed to the most sun, weather, and water damage.
 Properly installed post caps can protect your posts from collecting water on the top.
 When water collects on the top of fence posts, you may see your fence rotting away in the future.
 This is why a lot of wooden fence owners install post caps.
+We offer 4x4 fence post caps and 6x6 fence post caps in many sizes and colors.
 These caps are placed on the top of all fence posts to add to the longevity of fence posts as well as add to the style.